Tommy647/go_example/README.md

   * Basic concurrency
   * Interfaces
   * Middleware (http and gRPC)
-  * Logger - production level
+  * TODO: Logger - production level:
+  * Database

+## Makefile
+All the commands needed to run the application are documented in the Makefile and its children, run `make help` for details

 ## Guides for Go
 * [playground](https://play.golang.org/) - beware time always starts at 2009-11-10 23:00:00 UTC!